IslandSQL/IslandSQL/README.md

 ## PostgreSQL Bitwise XOR Operator `#`

-In the Oracle Database an unquoted identifier can contain a `#` character.
+In OracleDB an unquoted identifier can contain a `#` character.
 In PostgreSQL this is not allowed.
 The IslandSQL grammar supports identifiers containing `#`.
 As a result, in some cases, an expression containing a `#` is interpreted as an `identifier` instead of a `bitwise exclusive OR expression` in IslandSQL.